LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 </p> </br></br>

 Canceling an override through Nightscout careportal is as simple as selecting the event type "Temporary Override Cancel" and submitting.

+If you're feeling adventurous and want to make your life even more efficient, check out [setting up IFTTT to trigger your overrides](https://loopkit.github.io/loopdocs/nightscout/ifttt/) through Nightscout, too.